 How Common is Self-Checkout Fraud?

 A recent survey found nearly one in five shoppers polled said they had stolen something from a self-checkout lane.
-Industry experts estimate that thefts at self-checkout tills has doubled within the last four years.
-Another study examined 1 million self-checkout transactions in the United Kingdom and found losses incurred through self-service kiosks came to nearly 4% of stock, compared to just 1.47% otherwise.
+Industry experts estimate that thefts at self-checkout tills have doubled within the last four years.
+Another study examined 1 million self-checkout transactions in the United Kingdom and found losses incurred through self-service kiosks came to nearly 4% of the stock, compared to just 1.47% otherwise.

 Research shows that part of the reason for higher theft rates is the people who ordinarily would not steal see this as “gaming the system” rather than outright theft.
 Industry experts explain that self-checkout thieves often rationalize their bad behavior — perhaps by blaming their theft on machine glitches, thinking they’re owed compensation for their “work” at the kiosk, or even telling themselves it was an honest mistake.
 Whether due to these or some other rationalization, it seems clear that some people are more likely to steal from machines more readily than human cashiers.

-Types of Self-Checkout Theft and Fraud
+Types of Self-Checkout Theft

 It’s clear that there’s a lot of theft and fraud going on in the self-checkout lane.
 Luckily, there are certain trends, scams, and schemes that operators can learn to look out for.
 Below are several common types of theft and fraud commonly found at the self-checkout kiosk.

 While attempting to reduce instances of shoplifting, one retailer discovered that they had sold more carrots than they had ever had in stock.
 Looking deeper at their transaction data, they also found that some customers were purchasing up to 40lbs of carrots in a single transaction.
 This wasn’t a sudden switch to healthy eating, but rather an indication of a new type of self-checkout fraud.